akibrahimug/Oliotya-Uganda-Safaris/TEST_FIXES_SUMMARY.md

 **Issue**: Tests expected to click disabled submit buttons and see validation errors, but the form disables the button when invalid.

 **Files Fixed**:

 - `components/__tests__/booking-form-validation.test.tsx`

 **Problem**: The booking form uses client-side validation that:

 1. Disables the submit button when form is invalid
-2. Shows "Please Complete All Required Fields" text on disabled button
+2. Shows "Complete All Required Fields" text on disabled button
 3. Doesn't show inline error messages until form is submitted (but submit is blocked when disabled)

 **Solution**: Updated tests to match actual behavior: